-- 1. If necessary, launch Internet Explorer and navigate to the student web page for this book.
-The URL for the student web page is listed at the bottom of page 2 in your book. - 2.
+- 1. Carefully plug your USB flash drive into a USB port on the computer. - 2.
+Click the Close 🔀 (Win XP) / 🔀 (Win Vista) / 🔀 (Win 7) button if a window appears asking what you want to do with the plugged-in flash drive. - 3.
+If necessary, launch Internet Explorer and navigate to the student web page for this book.
+The URL for the student web page is listed at the bottom of the first page of every lesson in your book. - 4.
 Click the Student Exercise Files link below the Downloads heading.
-A prompt to run or save the student exercise files appears. - 3.
+A prompt to run or save the student exercise files appears. - 5.
 Click the Save button.
-Internet Explorer asks where you wish to save the downloaded file. - 4.
-Carefully plug your USB flash drive into a USB port on the computer. - 5.
-Click the Close 💌 (Win XP) / 💌 (Win Vista) button if a window appears asking what you want to do with the plugged-in flash drive.

-6. Follow these steps for your version of Windows to choose the flash drive as the save destination:
+Internet Explorer asks where you wish to save the downloaded file. - 6.
+Follow these steps for your version of Windows to choose the flash drive as the save destination:

 Now that you've shown Windows where to save the file, you are ready to download it.

-The rest of the instructions for this exercise apply to both Win XP and Win Vista.
+The rest of the instructions for this exercise apply to all three operating systems.